Wrigley’s Gum and Irish Cops

 * * *

-It was a fluke meeting, really, involving an Irish New York City Cop on his beat, in front of a candy store (I lived in the back with my immigrant family including my parents, and an older sister), and his daily devotion to chewing Wrigley’s Juicy Fruit Gum.
+It was a fluke meeting, really, involving an Irish New York City Cop on his beat, in front of a candy store (I lived in the back with my immigrant family, including my parents and an older sister), and his daily devotion to chewing Wrigley’s Juicy Fruit Gum.
 He would arrive mid-afternoon and, after lunch/before leaving, he would ask my father to have me sing him a song, for which he gave me a stick to chew.
-I was then, four.
+I was then four years old.

-During this time, I was encouraged to take piano lessons; learned to accompany myself; auditioned for and was accepted by P.J.
-Wilhousky’s New York All-City High School Chorus; graduated as an opera singer from the High School of Music & Art (M&A); and with passing years, became the Founder/Executive Director of COLLOQUIUM DEPOT, LTD. (CD), a not-for-profit (501c(3)), focusing on Combating Abuse/Bullying in a non-confrontational manner, through Education, Entertainment and the Arts.
+As I got older, I was encouraged by the Sorichetti’s to take opera lessons from Mme.
+Maude Curry, and piano lessons from Professor Frank Scurro, at the original Metropolitan Opera Studios which was located in Times Square.
+There is where I learned concert piano and how to accompany myself.
+I was later auditioned and accepted by The High School of Music & Arts (M&A), joined P.J.
+Wilhousky’s New York All-City High School Chorus, graduated, and with passing years, became the Founder/CEO of COLLOQUIUM DEPOT, LTD., a not-for-profit (501c(3)), focusing on Combating Abuse/Bullying in a non-confrontational manner, through Education, Entertainment and the Arts.

-Utilizing the joys of entertainment and the arts to combat bullying led to my becoming a playwright/lyricist for a musical entitled, TLC (Tender/Loving/ Control), about bullying through classism.
+Utilizing the joys of entertainment and the arts to combat bullying led to my becoming a novelist/playwright/lyricist for a musical entitled TLC (Tender/Loving/Control), which is about bullying through love and classism, and soon to be a writer for television.

 Briefly tell us about yourself and your professional role.

-We Promote anti-abusive values and non-abusive behavior; create Inter-generational Discussion Workshops and event-based programs to Reduce/eliminate societal violence through public awareness by emphasizing the importance of family relationships.
-We rely on a tested interactive approach, through our Educational Outreach program designed to: Reduce/eliminate violent, adolescent behavior, specifically, bullying.
+I promote anti-abusive values and non-abusive behavior; create inter-generational discussion workshops and event-based programs to reduce and eliminate societal violence through public awareness, and emphasizing the importance of family relationships.
+Colloquium Depot, Ltd. relies on a tested interactive approach, through our Educational Outreach Program, designed to reduce/eliminate violent, adolescent behavior, specifically bullying, in helping one … ‘Re-Assign Your Mind.’

 What is your legacy?
 How do you make an impact?

-I hope to leave a legacy of “never stop learning.”
+I hope to leave a legacy of “never stop learning; reassign your mind” in finding happiness.
 This is what keeps me going, keeps my zest and zeal up and always motivates me to learn and adopt new tools and innovations.

 The USA is evolving every day with new trends emerging every moment.
-I feel proud when my work positively alters child’s outcome and we deliver a behavioral change or new way of thinking to the community.
-I’m discovering the value to families, youth, the community, cultural institutions, businesses are huge and it is satisfying knowing I helped to do that.
+I feel proud when my work positively alters a child’s outcome and we deliver a behavioral change or new way of thinking to the community.
+Helping to discover real value to families, youth, the community, cultural institutions, and businesses, is huge and satisfying, knowing I helped to do that.

 How do you see trends in social media shaping the work you do today?

 There are a lot of new trends that are helping us with what we do every day.
-When it comes to short-form video and pop-up events, to name a few.
-I seek to learn and grow more by collaborating with others.
+When it comes to short-form video and pop-up events, I seek to learn and grow more by collaborating with others.

-The Internet of Things (IoT): IoT has the potential to transform the entire social landscape as it is today for example with BLM protests around the world.
+The Internet of Things (IoT) has the potential to transform the entire social landscape as it is today.
 IoT can simplify and expand our communications efforts.
-It can also help us a great deal in touching those individual youth at their point of need.
+It can also help us a great deal in touching those individual youths at their point of greatest need.

 Author: R. Ashton Wall